Myaby/iDruide_Project/README.md

 ### 1 : all list
 This request fetch all entries in the table etablissement.
-Pagination is available with (limit/offset paramters).
+Pagination is available with (limit/offset parameters).
 ```
 query {
   getEtablissements(limit : int, offset:int)